 TheySaid

-TheySaid takes a conversational approach to AI interviewing.
-Instead of static question sets, interviews adapt based on how candidates respond, creating a more fluid interaction.
+TheySaid takes a dialogue-first approach to AI interviewing.
+Instead of static question sets, interviews adapt based on how candidates respond, which creates a more fluid exchange.

-In addition to interview data, the platform emphasizes insight into candidate engagement and response patterns.
+In addition to interview data, the platform highlights candidate engagement and response patterns.

 Key capabilities: